What’s a giving day?

 But don’t be fooled: just because a giving day only spans a short time frame does not mean it’s a “set it and forget it” type of event.
 One important factor in making a giving day successful is promotion, and that includes promotion during the event.
 You need to encourage donations throughout the entire day, from launch to the set up of your thank you page.

-Read on to learn some key ways to promote your event during crunch time!
+Read on to learn some key ways to promote giving day during crunch time!

 Have your donors post an “unselfie”